CEhresmann/Gothic-II-RolePlay/README.md

 # Author: Artii #

-**This project is an updated and further developed version of the original Gothic Roleplay pack by Quahodron** — available at: https://gitlab.com/g2o/gamemodes/gothicroleplay.
+**This project is an updated and further developed version of the original Gothic Roleplay pack by Quarchodron** — available at: https://gitlab.com/g2o/gamemodes/gothicroleplay.

 ## Description